 - A firm supporting pillow seems to help some people when sleeping.
 Try not to use more than one pillow unless sleeping on your side and you have broad shoulders.

 - Physiotherapy and Osteopathy.
 Various treatments may be advised by a physiotherapist or osteopath if the pain is not settling.
 These include traction, heat, manipulation, etc. However, what is often most helpful is the advice that can be given on exercises to do at home.
 A common situation is for a doctor to advise on painkillers and gentle neck exercises.
 If symptoms do not begin to settle over a week or so, you may then be referred to a physiotherapist or osteopath to help with pain relief and for advice on specific neck exercises.

 This will depend on the severity of the sprain, but the outlook is good in most cases.
 Symptoms often begin to improve after a few days.
 Most people make a full recovery within a few weeks.
 However, in a small number of people, some symptoms persist long-term.

 - Modern cars are increasingly designed to minimise the impact of collisions on the neck.
 However, all cars include head restraints on car seats which may prevent some whiplash sprains.
 The head restraint should be as high as the top of the head.
 This may stop the head from jolting backward in a car crash.
 However, up to 3 in 4 head restraints are not correctly adjusted.
 Head restraints may make a journey less comfortable when they are correctly adjusted as they will not allow your head to lie back.
 However, if you have had a whiplash neck sprain, you may be more particular about correctly adjusting the head restraint for yourself and for other passengers.

-- In the event of an imminent car crash – if you see a car coming up behind you then, if possible, push your head backward against the head restraint and your back into the seat.
+- In the event of an imminent car crash – if you see a car coming up behind you then, if possible, push your head back against the head restraint and your back into the seat.
 This may minimise the jolting effect on your neck.

 Treatment may vary and you should go back to see a doctor😕